Who are the main actors in the Rings of Power cast? The Rings of Power cast is huge, and with season 2 on the horizon, is still growing.

-On top of those, the fantasy drama series has also introduced audiences to a huge cast of new characters, who come from each and every corner of Middle-earth.
+On top of those, the fantasy drama series has also introduced audiences to a truly massive cast of new characters, who come from each and every corner of Middle-earth.
 There are some actors you might know, and plenty who you may have never seen before.
-So, to help us figure it all out before Rings of Power season 2, let’s do a rundown of the who’s who in the Rings of Power cast.
+So, to help us figure it all out before Rings of Power season 2, let’s do a rundown of the major stars in the Rings of Power cast.

 Who is in the Rings of Power cast?